hadallen/savary-pdal/tiles/README.md

 ### Edit: Aug 18 2022

-Due to file storage limitations and size of tiles, these are now just placeholders and must be obtained from the LidarBC database linked above.
+Due to file storage limitations and size of tiles, these are now just placeholders and must be downloaded using the links inside each file